eudoxia0/eudoxia0.github.io/article/_posts/2024-01-02-thoughts-llm-agents.md

    that's just "actually do the work", and when it gets to that subgoal it does it again, in an infinite recursion of procrastination.
-3. The goals or actions are vague and meandering, and rather than looping, the agent that wanders around talking to itself, accomplishing nothing.
+3. The goals or actions are vague and meandering, and rather than looping, the agent wanders around talking to itself, accomplishing nothing.

 And these failures remind me of Stephen Wolfram's complexity classes of cellular automata.